marcinia-sudo/2DECFL2ndOrder/README-alt.md

 # 2DECFL2ndOrder
 The $t$ - $J$ model in two dimensions is consider to be of fundamental to understanding the strongly correlated matter, including high $T_c$ superconductors.
-In a nutshell *extremely correlated Fermi liquid* (ECFL) theory is an analytically method that uses Schwinger's technique of functional differential equations to obtain a Green's function that captures the physics of very strong correlations of lattice Fermions in the $t$ - $J$ model[^MS].
+In a nutshell *extremely correlated Fermi liquid* (ECFL) theory is an analytically method that uses Schwinger's technique of functional differential equations to obtain a Green's function that captures the physics of very strong correlations of the lattice Fermions in the $t$ - $J$ model[^S].

 This progam computes the one-electron Green's function characterized by two-dimensional ECFL theory to 2nd order in the [$`\lambda`$ expansion](https://doi.org/10.1016/j.aop.2015.03.010) as detailed in Ref.[^PS].

 This program follows the minimal theory for two-dimensional ECFL as explored in Ref.[^MS].
-This program has been benchmarked in several studies including one on the elastoresistivity of very strongly correlated metals in two-dimensions as seen in Ref.[^AS], the dielectic response in two-dimensional strongly correlated metals as shown in Ref.[^SA], and the normal-state resistivity of cuprate superconductors (see Ref.[^SAS]).
+This program has been benchmarked in several studies including one on the elastoresistivity of very strongly correlated metals in two-dimensions as seen in Ref.[^AMS], the dielectic response in two-dimensional strongly correlated metals as shown in Ref.[^SA], and the normal-state resistivity of cuprate superconductors (see Ref.[^SAS]) where python notebooks containing the resistivity data for Tl2201, Bi2201 and Hg1201 cuprates and others are accessible from Ref.[^Zen]).

 # The spectral function of ECLF theory